rdplus2015/resources/backend/java/03_operators.md

 Here, `myDouble` is cast to an `int`, and the fractional part (`.78`) is truncated, resulting in `9`.

-### Why Use Casting?

-1.  **For Compatibility**: When dealing with mixed data types (e.g., combining integers and floating-point numbers), casting can be necessary to ensure proper calculations or to match method signatures.

-2.  **To Avoid Loss of Precision**: When performing mathematical operations where precision is critical, you might cast integers to floating-point numbers (e.g., `int` to `double`).

 ### Example: Casting and Mathematical Operations
 ```java
 int a = 5;